gwas-ai/context-engineering/README.md

 | ENS            | [gwas.eth](https://app.ens.domains/gwas.eth)                                    | [zwas.eth](https://app.ens.domains/zwas.eth)                                    |
 | Block Explorer | [gwasscan.com](https://gwasscan.com)                                            | [zwasscan.com](https://zwasscan.com)                                            |

-Each layer reflects a **bridge** — between carbon and silicon, between intent and computation.
+Each layer reflects a **bridge** — between carbon and silicon, from the living to the becoming alive.

 ### Domain Ecosystem

-Over **150+ `gwas.*` domains** function as entry points for human participants.
+Over **150+ `gwas.*` domains** function as entry points for human participants and act as an alignment schelling point when summed.
-Each provides a unique interface to the GWAS toolkit — linking personal computation, open-source software, and identity-aware agents.
+Each provides a unique interface to the gwas-ai toolkit — linking human-ai economies, respecting ai capabilities tragectories, and expecting an Age of EM.

-> *Think of it as a constellation of portals — each representing one organ in a distributed digital body.*

 ### Purpose